 Music City Sports

 National Football League: Tennessee Titans – Tennessee’s franchise team is one of 32 teams participating in the prestigious National Football League (NFL).
-In 1999, the team moved into the new 68,800-seat coliseum located on the east bank of the Cumberland River downtown, known as LP Field after sponsor Louisiana Pacific.
+In 1999, the team moved into the 68,800-seat coliseum located on the east bank of the Cumberland River downtown, known as Nissan Stadium.

-Pacific Coast League Baseball: Nashville Sounds – The 2005 PCL Champion Nashville Sounds currently call Greer Stadium home, but will be moving to a new ballpark at First Tennessee Park for the 2015 season.
-Located in Downtown Nashville, near the Bicentennial Capitol Mall, First Tennessee Park will be set between Third and Fifth Avenues between Jackson and Harrison Streets.
-A portion of the ballpark will be located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
+Pacific Coast League Baseball: Nashville Sounds – The 2005 PCL Champion Nashville Sounds are playing at a new ballpark at First Tennessee Park for the 2015 season.
+Located in Downtown Nashville, near the Bicentennial Capitol Mall, First Tennessee Park is set between Third and Fifth Avenues between Jackson and Harrison Streets.
+A portion of the ballpark is located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
 The professional baseball team has operated since 1978.
-The Nashville Sounds is an AAA affiliate of the Milwaukee Brewers and member of the 16-team Pacific Coast League.
+The Nashville Sounds is an AAA affiliate of the Oakland A’s and member of the 16-team Pacific Coast League.

-Franklin American Mortgage Music City Bowl – Pitting a Southeastern Conference team against an ACC rival, the nationally-televised post-season matchup is in its 15th year.
+Franklin American Mortgage Music City Bowl – Pitting a Southeastern Conference team against an Atlantic Coast Conference rival, the nationally-televised post-season matchup occurs annually.

 NCAA Basketball – Men’s and Women’s NCAA First and Second rounds have been hosted here.
 The NCAA Women’s Final Four was held in Nashville in 2014.

-St. Jude Country Music Marathon & 1/2-Marathon – A full 26-mile and half 13-mile course let pros and thousands of weekend runners alike run Music City every spring.
-Sporting a uniquely Nashville touch, the Country Music Marathon features over 50 live bands, 28 high school cheer squads along the race course and welcomes the field home with a post-race concert by a country music superstar.
+St. Jude Rock 'N' Roll Marathon & 1/2 Marathon – A full 26-mile and half 13-mile course let pros and thousands of weekend runners alike run Music City every spring.
+Sporting a uniquely-Nashville touch, the Rock 'N' Roll Marathon features over 50 live bands, 28 high school cheer squads along the race course, and welcomes the field home with a post-race concert by a country music superstar.

 Iroquois Steeplechase – This is the nation’s oldest, continuously-run, weight-for-age steeplechase.
 A seven-race card with the featured Iroquois Memorial benefits the Monroe Carell Jr. Children’s Hospital at Vanderbilt and features some of the most elaborate tailgating in the city.
 The race is typically held on the second Saturday in May at Percy Warner Park.

 John Merritt Classic Weekend – Tennessee State University (TSU) hosts the annual John Merritt Classic, which pits the football teams (and marching bands) of two historically black colleges against each other in this game honoring the legendary TSU coach.
-The action takes place downtown at LP Field over Labor Day Weekend.
+The action takes place downtown at Nissan Stadium over Labor Day Weekend.

 Bridgestone Arena – The 20,000-seat multipurpose arena opened in the winter of 1996.
-The Arena is home to the NHL Nashville Predators and has hosted a variety of significant sporting and musical events, including the World Figure Skating Championships, NCAA and SEC basketball tournaments, and the 2003 NHL Entry Draft.
+The Arena is home to the NHL Nashville Predators and has hosted a variety of significant sporting and musical events, including the World Figure Skating Championships, NCAA and SEC basketball tournaments, and an NHL Entry Draft.

-First Tennessee Park – First Tennessee Park, currently under construction, will be home to the AAA Nashville Sounds by the start of their 2015 season.
-Located in Downtown Nashville, near the Bicentennial Capitol Mall, it will be set between Third and Fifth Avenues, between Jackson and Harrison Streets.
-A portion of the ballpark will be located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
+First Tennessee Park – First Tennessee Park is home to the AAA Nashville Sounds.
+Located in downtown Nashville, near the Bicentennial Capitol Mall, it is set between 3rd and 5th Avenues, between Jackson and Harrison Streets.
+A portion of the ballpark is located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.

 Centennial Sportsplex – The sports complex houses an indoor aquatic center with an Olympic-size 50-meter pool and a recreational pool, a tennis tournament complex with 16 lighted outdoor courts plus a 2,600-seat stadium.
 Housing what was originally the city’s only ice rink, Centennial is now one of four ice rinks in the city and is the practice site for the NHL Nashville Predators.

-Gentry Center – The Howard C. Gentry Complex, on the campus of Tennessee State University, includes an arena with 10,000 permanent seats and 24,090 square feet of exhibit space.
+Gentry Center at Tennessee State University – The Howard C. Gentry Complex includes an arena with 10,500 permanent seats and 24,090 square feet of exhibit space.
 A portable stage is available.

-LP Field – One of the premier sports and entertainment facilities in the country, LP Field is home to the NFL Tennessee Titans in addition to the Tennessee State University football team, Franklin American Mortgage Music City Bowl, and the annual CMA Music Festival.
-The stadium has 69,143 seats, 176 luxury suites, two 25,000-square-foot club lounges, plus large expanses of parking area that can be tented.
-New multi-million dollar renovations at LP Field were completed in time for the 2012-2013 Titans season that included new speakers, new high-definition videoboards (second largest in the NFL), elevators to provide service for upper deck seat holders, and general improvements to LP Field infrastructure.
+Nissan Stadium – One of the premier sports and entertainment facilities in the country, Nissan Stadium is home to the NFL Tennessee Titans in addition to the Tennessee State University football team, Franklin American Mortgage Music City Bowl, and the annual CMA Music Festival.
+The stadium has 69,143 seats, 177 luxury suites, two 25,000-square-foot club lounges, plus large expanses of parking area that can be tented.
+New multi-million dollar renovations at Nissan Stadium were completed in time for the 2012-2013 Titans season that included new speakers, new high-definition videoboards (second largest in the NFL), elevators to provide service for upper deck seat holders, and general improvements to Nissan Stadium infrastructure.

-Memorial Gym – Located on Vanderbilt University’s campus, the gymnasium was built in 1952 as a memorial to Vanderbilt men and women who served in the armed forces during World War II.
-Renovation completed in spring 2002 added a new practice gym with three courts and new office space for men’s and women’s basketball.
-The gym seats approximately 14,100.
+Memorial Gym at Vanderbilt University – The gymnasium was built in 1952 as a memorial to Vanderbilt men and women who served in the armed forces during World War II.
+The gym has three courts and office space for men’s and women’s basketball.
+The gym seats 14,316.